ChinmayGV/MINI_PROJECT_simon_game/README.md

 3. Click the buttons in the same order
 4. Each level adds one more color
 5. Make a mistake → Game Over
-6. Highest score is saved automatically
+6. Highest score is saved in JS variable

 ---